 - Mirrors: for efficient reflection/total internal reflection systems in optical instruments

-- Cell Culture: Our use of only gold and titanium in our coater avoids contamination with traces of other metals or chemicals that may be toxic to cultured cells.
+- Cell Culture: Our use of only pure metals in our coater avoids contamination with traces of other metals or chemicals that may be toxic to cultured cells.
 If you are having difficulty culturing cells on gold films made in coaters used by others, consider using the highest purity gold films from Platypus.

 - Surface Plasmon Resonance: The Platypus coating process permits precise control of gold deposition rates and thus surface roughness.
 This ensures the highest level of control over the thickness and nanometer-scale flatness of gold films, for the best possible surface plasmon resonance responses.
 Call us for details on how we can help you optimize your SPR performance.

-Platypus gold thin films are available worldwide, through Platypus Technologies in the US or through our extensive network of distributors.
-We stock:
+Gold thin films are available worldwide, through Platypus Technologies in the US or through our extensive network of distributors.
+Gold-coated products include:

 - Silicon wafers and silicon chips